Where to Bet on The Masters, 2023

 For those that are new to the sport or just new to watching the pros take on the courses, The Masters isn’t quite like the Super Bowl of golf, but it’s pretty close!
 You see, there are four major golfing championships that go on every year and The Masters starts it all off as opposed to being the finale if you will.
 Let’s go ahead and hit up a super quick history.

-In the first Masters tournament Horton Smith won taking home a prize of $1500.00, which according to usinflationcalculator.com would be just a hair under $30,000 in today’s money.
+In the first Masters tournament Horton Smith won taking home a prize of $1500.00, which according to usinflationcalculator.com would be right at $33,676.12 in today’s money.

 Since the beginning of it all, The Masters are still going strong as the head honcho of all the tournaments with changes to the course, changes to the pairings, the standings during play, and naturally with prize money getting larger and larger to keep up with the times.
 In 2021, Hideki Matsuyama became the first Japanese winner of the big Tourney and walked away the winner by one shot under Will Zalatoris.